topchimp/PuckJSSelfieButton/README.md

 ## Testing
 * Pair with your phone
 * Open the camera app
-* Poit camera at your head
+* Point camera at your head
 * Push the button